Watch The Digital Wallets Video Overview

 Digital wallet options will dynamically display on the relevant device and browser (including desktop and mobile), based on the user’s enabling of the specific digital wallet option on their device.

-When a user selects to pay via a digital wallet option and confirms details, the digital wallet will automatically pass back supporter details and skip the unnecessary page(s) requesting contact information to go directly to the confirmation page.
+When a user selects to pay via a digital wallet option and confirms details, the digital wallet will automatically pass back supporter details* and skip the unnecessary page(s) requesting additional information to go directly to the confirmation page.
 New supporters captured will be created with first and last name and email address, along with the transaction details.

 Testing Digital Wallets